“The ugly can be beautiful, but the pretty never can.” – Paul Gauguin

 Photography, for me, is escapism.
 When I look through my camera, I see what I want to see and forget about the world around for a moment.
 I’m in a happy bubble, another reality I create for myself and like to get lost into.
 By sharing my photos, I hope to give others a moment of escapism.

-I am interested in textures, patterns, contrasts, or things that I find visually striking.
-I am not interested in showing what things actually are; I focus on the aesthetic and the form rather than on the object per se.
+I am interested in textures, patterns, contrasts and things that I find visually striking.
+I am not interested in showing what the object actually is; I focus on the aesthetic and the form.
 Hence my pictures tend to be abstract.

-One interesting aspect of abstraction is that, being detached from reality, it allows the mind to wander.
 There isn’t one unique way of looking at my photos; they are open to interpretation.
-People sometimes ask, “what is this a photo of?”.
+I am sometimes asked, “what is this a photo of?”.
 The answer is irrelevant.
-It can be anything; whatever you see in the photo is valid.
-In fact, I find it interesting to hear what people see in my pictures, what they trigger in their minds.
-I do not want to pin things down and prefer not to say what the photos are of or where they were taken.
-The point – if any – is not to define, limit and restrict, but to spark the imagination, to open the doors of the mind.
+It can be anything you like; whatever you see in the photo is valid.
+In fact, I love to hear what people see in my pictures, what they trigger in their minds.
+I do not wish to pin things down.
+The point – if there is one – is not to define, limit and restrict, but to spark the imagination, to open the doors of the mind.

 I have a background in fine art and film photography, with an interest in minimalism, urbex and architecture.
 My photos are very rarely edited as I prefer playing with the camera (in manual mode) to playing with the computer.

-While I am happy for my photos to be “borrowed” for personal use, please have the courtesy to credit the source.
+While I am happy for my photos to be “borrowed” for personal use, please have the courtesy to credit the source with a link to this blog/website.
 Thank you.